 If you keep putting off your tax return, you run the risk of missing the deadline.
 What happens if you get ill or suddenly have to care for a family member at the end of January?
 If you don’t file by the correct date, you’ll be fined £100 straight away.
 Then you’ll pay an extra £10 per day for the first three months you don’t submit.
 After three months, the fines keep ratcheting up – so don’t risk it!

 How to beat January’s self-assessment tax return deadline

 If you want to beat the upcoming deadline, then you need to get to work on your tax return as soon as possible.
 THP’s accountants can help you make the process as painless as possible, plus give you peace of mind that your return is accurate.
-So whether you want extra time to plan paying your tax bill, want to evidence your SEISS claims or simply want to avoid fines, get in touch today.
+So whether you want extra time to plan paying your tax bill, want to apply for a mortgages or simply want to avoid fines, get in touch today.
 Our tax return team is ready to help you!

 Having worked for one of the world’s largest accountancy firms, Karen Jones uses her tax knowledge and skills to help clients obtain substantial reductions to their tax liabilities.

 With an expanding portfolio of tax clients, Karen enjoys the variety her work brings her and particularly likes working with new businesses and people.
 With a growing number of tax clients, she frequently faces a variety of challenges and relishes the experience she gains as she solves them.

 Karen likes the THP ethos: “I like the way the team has a professional, but friendly and down-to-earth approach – it creates a productive atmosphere that benefits everyone.”